jwilger/kookaburra/README.markdown

 Kookaburra is a framework for implementing the [Window Driver] [Window Driver] pattern in order to keep acceptance tests maintainable.

+## WARNING: You probably want an earlier version! ##

+As of 0.15.0, Kookaburra is being rewritten from the ground up.
+The original (up through 0.14.x) version was extracted from another project in which the testing library was being used.
+Unfortunately, this meant that the code in Kookaburra itself did not have very good test coverage, because it was being tested indirectly by the fact of its usage in the other project.
+What we've found is that a *lot* of complexity was sneaking into Kookaburra due to its having been developed without much focused TDD.

+Starting with 0.15.0, we are treating the previous versions as a spike.
+They were really useful for learning about the approach, but the code has enough design flaws that its best just to toss it.

+As of right now, 0.15.0 **probably will not work for you**.
+If you want to use Kookaburra in an app right now, look at the latest 0.14.x release.
+There is a "v0.14.x" branch in the git repository, and any updates to that branch will also get a gem release on rubygems.org.
+Be warned, however, that the API is almost certainly going to have some significant changes in the very near future (hey, it *is* 0.x software, after all!).

+---

+**The remainder of this README is almost certainly out of date compared to master and 0.15.0 and up release versions.
+It will be updated once there is a usable 0.15.x release.**

+---

 ## Installation ##

 Kookaburra is available as a Rubygem and [published on Rubygems.org] [Kookaburra